msheliga1/hw18MongoSocialAPI/README.md

     DELETE to remove a friend from a user's friend list

 /api/thoughts
-    GET to get all thoughts
+    GET all thoughts
-    GET to get a single thought by its _id
+    GET a single thought by its _id
     POST to create a new thought (don't forget to push the created thought's _id to the associated user's thoughts array field)
     {  // example data
         "thoughtText": "Here's a cool thought...",